 - Handpick adults or tap infested leaves over a container of soapy water – the beetles will fall in and drown.

 - Avoid baited traps: they attract extra beetles that will increase damage.

-- Floating row cover can be used on low crops.
+- Row cover can be used on low crops.